B Corporation (certification)

-Certified B Corporation logo mark.
-This B Corp mark can only be used by companies certified by B Lab.
+Certified B Corporation logo.
+This logo can only be used by companies certified by B Lab.

-In business, a company that uses the “Certified B Corporation” trademark (also B Corporation or B Corp) is a for-profit corporation certified for its social impact by B Lab, a private global non-profit organization.
+In business, a company that uses the "Certified B Corporation™" trademark (also B Corporation™ or B Corp™) is a for-profit corporation certified for its social impact by B Lab™, a private global non-profit organization.
 To be granted and to maintain certification, a company must receive a minimum score of 80 from an assessment of its social and environmental performance, integrate B Corp commitments to stakeholders into company governing documents, and pay an annual fee based on annual sales.
 Companies must re-certify every three years to retain B Corporation status.

-As of March 2025, there are 9,576 certified B Corporations across 160 industries in 102 countries.
+As of March 2025, there are 9,576 Certified B Corporations across 160 industries in 102 countries.